User Support Services

 For more information contact magnet operations manager Bryon Dalton at email@example.com or (850) 644-1907.

 This group manages the cryogenic processing and distribution of liquid helium at the lab, utilizing a fleet of more than 40 portable dewars.
 The group is also responsible for the overall operation of the 45 tesla hybrid magnet, including maintenance of the supporting closed-loop cryogenic systems.
 Operators are on-call 24/7 to assist users and maintain operation of the hybrid's superconducting magnet at 1.6 Kelvin.
 The group also manages the recovery of helium gas used throughout the lab, including the re-purification of the gas.
-To place an order for liquid helium, please complete the online Liquid Helium Dewar Request form.
+Read the Liquid Helium Use Policy before placing an order for liquid helium via the online Liquid Helium Dewar Request form.
 Read more about cryogenics in our Magnet Academy.